Start Date:August 24, 2020

 Homework:Approximately 5 homework assignments.
 To be submitted via Blackboard.

-Projects:The term project will be conducted in a team composed of a mix of on- and off-campus students.
-The project could be from the real problems that the off-campus students are facing in their work.
+Projects:The term project will be conducted as s team composed of a mix of on- and off-campus students.
+The project could be for real-life problems that the off-campus students are facing in their work.

 Exams:Two midterm exams and a final exam.

 Textbooks:Official textbook information is now listed in the Schedule of Classes.
 NOTE: Textbook information is subject to be changed at any time at the discretion of the faculty member.
 If you have questions or concerns please contact the academic department.